 How many higher education institutions are there in Dubai?
 There are 52 institutions in Dubai that offer higher education programmes.
-Many offer a wide range of undergraduate and graduate programmes, but some offer only one particular specialised programme.
+Many offer a wide range of undergraduate and graduate programmes, but some offer only one particular specialized programme.

 What are Dubai International Academic City (DIAC) and Knowledge Village (KV)?
 DIAC and KV are purpose-built zones in Dubai that provide facilities and infrastructure for higher education.
 They have attracted institutions from all around the world to provide high-quality international degrees.
 Other purpose-built areas that include higher education institutions are Dubai International Financial Centre (DIFC), Dubai Healthcare City, and Dubai Silicon Oasis.